longturn/freeciv21/docs/Manuals/Game/top-bar.rst

 technology advance you want your scientists to concentrate (:guilabel:`Current Research`).
 The bottom left drop down box is where you can set a future target (:guilabel:`Research Target`).
 The game will work through the list of technologies as turns progress in order of dependency.

+To the right of the :guilabel:`Current Research` and :guilabel:`Research Target` drop down boxes, you will find a small button with a crosshair icon.
+Pressing one of these buttons will scroll the corresponding technology in the :guilabel:`Research Tree` into view.

 To the right of the :guilabel:`Current Research` drop down box, you will find a :guilabel:`Refresh` button.
 In some circumstances a player can find that the current researched bulbs is greater than the bulbs needed to